Merry Christmas (Bing Crosby album): Release history

 After the introduction of the LP by Columbia Records in 1948, its competitors in the music industry began switching over to the new format.
 Decca reissued the eight song Merry Christmas album in the form of a 10-inch LP in 1949, catalogue Decca DL-5019 with its standard brown label.
-The original 78-rpm album cover (seen above) had a light blue background and showed a large black and white photograph of Crosby's head.
-This was the same cover design that had been used on all issues of the 78-rpm album.
+The original 78 rpm album cover (seen above) had a light blue background and showed a large black and white photograph of Crosby's head.
+This was the same cover design that had been used on all issues of the 78 rpm album.
 Copies released after 1951 featured a newly designed red and green cover.

 Merry Christmas was also issued as a 45 rpm box set in 1950, catalogue Decca 9-65.
 It had the same basic cover with a new yellow background and the same four singles as the 78 rpm album A-550, and the individual records had the same catalog numbers, in this case preceded by the "9-" prefix.
-In 1952, the 45rpm box was discontinued, replaced by a 2-EP set, catalogue Decca ED 547.
+In 1952, the 45 rpm box was discontinued, replaced by a 2-EP set, catalogue Decca ED 547.
 This had the same cover as the second version of the 10-inch LP; each 7-inch single had two songs per side, and the sides were numbered 91123 and 91124, respectively.

 When Decca (and the rest of the industry) abandoned the 10-inch LP format in 1955, it created a 12-inch LP version of Merry Christmas, catalogue Decca DL-8128, with four additional songs and the now-familiar cover with Crosby in his Santa Claus stocking cap as pictured above.
 The new songs were "Silver Bells" and "Mele Kalikimaka", both recorded in September 1950, and "It's Beginning to Look a Lot Like Christmas" and "Christmas in Killarney", both recorded on October 1, 1951.
 The album's track listing was also adjusted slightly, with "Faith of Our Fathers" now preceding "I'll Be Home for Christmas".
 This issue has remained unchanged to present; first pressings of the album were released on Decca's all-black label with the catalog number in the top left corner of the front cover.
 This album was exactly duplicated for the 2014 re-issue by Geffen Records.